learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 That's it!
 Now we can access all of our gems from our `run.rb` file.

+### require and require_relative

+You will notice that we use two different require methods while setting up our environment and bin files.

+While both of these methods might look similiar they do different things

+* [require](http://apidock.com/ruby/Kernel/require) loads the filename with the given string argument, returning true if successful and false if the feature is already loaded.
+If the filename does not resolve to an absolute path, it will be searched for in the directories listed in the path.
+If it cannot be found it will raise a LoadError.

+* [require_relative](http://apidock.com/ruby/Kernel/require_relative) loads the file with the given string argument that is relative to the requiring file’s path.
+If a file is loaded true it is returned and otherwise it will return false.
+Ruby will also raise a LoadError if not found.

 ## Resources
 * [RailsCasts](http://railscasts.com/) - [#201 Bundler (revised)](http://railscasts.com/episodes/201-bundler-revised)
 * [Bundler Docs](http://bundler.io/) - [Bundler with Sinatra](http://bundler.io/sinatra.html)